Understanding secured and unsecured loans and interest rates

 As you learn about loans, getting to know key phrases and terms can help you find the right type for you.

 Some loans will ask for collateral, so it’s important to know what that means.
-Collateral is property or another item that you use to back up the loan.2 For example, if you take out a car loan, you will usually use the car you buy as collateral.3 If for some reason you can’t make the payments to repay the loan, the lender has the option to take the collateral.
-This is sort of like insurance for the bank that gave you the loan to make sure they get paid back in one way or another.
+Collateral is property or another item that you use to back up the loan.2 For example, a house is typically the collateral attached to a mortgage.
+If for some reason a borrower can’t make the payments to repay the loan, the lender has the option to take the collateral.

-Fixed rate: If you hear about a loan with a fixed rate, it means the interest rate won’t change.
-This can make it easier to calculate what you’ll pay for the loan over time.
+- Fixed-rate loans: If you hear about a loan with a fixed rate, it means the interest rate won’t change.3 This can make it easier to calculate what you’ll pay for the loan over time.

-Variable rate: A variable rate means the rate can change.
-This could mean that your payments will increase or decrease over time.
+- Variable-rate loans: A variable rate means the rate can change.4 This could mean that your payments will increase or decrease over time.
 If the payments decrease, this could be a benefit because you’ll pay less overall for the loan.
-Variable rates are tied to other interest rates and often include a cap or limit that the interest rate won't go above.
+Variable rates are tied to other interest rates and often include a cap or limit that the interest rate won't go above.5

 Unsecured loans explained